hapax/hapax.github.io/assets/simple-physics.md

 of temperature and pressure.
 Atmospheric pressure is $101$ kPa.

-(b) A crowd of $100$ drunkards is trying to leave a beer garden of
+(b) A group of $100$ drunkards crowds into beer garden of radius $5$
-	radius $10$ m.
+	m.
-	They wander around at walking speed, bumping into each other, mumbling an apology, then randomly changing direction.
+	A single drunkard decides to leave, moving in a straight line until they hit another drunkard, when they will mumble an apology and randomly change direction.
-	Roughly how long will it take an individual drunkard to escape, and how many apologies will they make?
+	Roughly how long will it take them to escape, and how many apologies will they issue?

 *Hint.* Use a *collision rectangle* of width $d$, where
  $d$ is the diameter of a drunkard.